Technical

 Conclusion

 Audio proctoring helps keep remote assessments secure by detecting audio-based issues that traditional monitoring might miss.
-Its features make online exams safer, fairer, and easier to manage at scale.
 If you need help getting started, reach out to PMaps at 8591320212 or assessment@pmaps.in.

 Frequently Asked Questions